bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.81 =
+We updated all functionality for Email Queue plugin.

 = V3.80 =
 The bug related to overwriting of the attachments with the same names was fixed.